MicrosoftDocs/cloud-adoption-framework/docs/govern/document-cloud-governance-policies.md

 Create cloud governance policies that outline how to use and manage the cloud to mitigate risks.
 Minimize the need for frequent policy updates.
 To define cloud governance policies, follow these recommendations:

 - *Use a policy ID*.
 Use the policy category and a number to uniquely identify each policy, such as *SC01* for the first security governance policy.
 Increment the identifier sequentially as you add new risks.
-If you remove risks, you can leave gaps in the sequence or fill the gaps in the sequence.
+If you remove risks, you can leave gaps in the sequence or use the lowest available number.

 - *Include the policy statement*.
 Craft specific policy statements that address identified risks.
 Use definitive language such as *must*, *should*, *must not*, and *shouldn't*.
 Use the enforcement controls from the risk list as a starting point.
 Focus on outcomes rather than configuration steps.
 Name the tool required for enforcement so you know where to monitor compliance.